Syrian students ‘put off’ attending UoE by lecturer accused of spreading pro-Assad propaganda

 Professor Hayward has denied allegations he is pro-Assad, telling The Edinburgh Tab: “Like many people far more knowledgeable than myself I have pointed out that there have been unproven and some false allegations made about Assad, Syria and Russia.

 “The conspiracy theory tag is a mindless smear applied to anyone who asks awkward questions.”

-A PhD student at Edinburgh, who was born in Syria and has been granted refugee status in Edinburgh, told The Edinburgh Tab: "I feel that unfortunately the WGSPM has a huge presence.
+A PhD student at Edinburgh, who was born in Syria and has been granted refugee status in Edinburgh, told The Edinburgh Tab: "I feel that unfortunately Hayward has a huge presence.

 "I feel sometimes I shouldn’t present my own political views because I am not sure with Tim that it is safe.